Gap Wedge

 Also known as: approach wedge, A-wedge

-The gap wedge, typically 50° to 52° of loft, fills the yardage hole between a pitching wedge and a sand wedge — some manufacturers market the identical club as an "approach wedge" or "A-wedge."
+The gap wedge, typically 50° to 52° of loft, fills the yardage hole between a pitching wedge and a sand wedge.
+This means some manufacturers market the identical club as an "approach wedge" or "A-wedge."

-The gap wedge exists to solve a spacing problem created by modern iron design: as manufacturers have progressively lowered (or "strengthened") the loft of pitching wedges over the past couple of decades to help market longer-feeling iron distances, the gap between a set's pitching wedge and a traditional 56° sand wedge grew wide enough — sometimes 10 to 14 degrees — to leave an awkward yardage with no comfortable full-swing option.
-A gap wedge, typically lofted between 50 and 52 degrees, was introduced specifically to fill that hole.
+The gap wedge exists to solve a spacing problem created by modern iron design.
+This means as manufacturers have progressively lowered (or "strengthened") the loft of pitching wedges over the past couple of decades to help market longer-feeling iron distances, the gap between a set's pitching wedge and a traditional 56° sand wedge grew wide enough.
+This means sometimes 10 to 14 degrees.
+This means to leave an awkward yardage with no comfortable full-swing option.
+A gap wedge, typically lofted between 50 and 52 degrees, was introduced in particular to fill that hole.

-Different manufacturers and retailers label this same basic club differently — "gap wedge," "approach wedge," and "A-wedge" all typically describe the same 50–52° loft slot between pitching and sand wedge, though the exact loft and bounce specification varies by brand and model.
-A golfer shopping for this club should check the actual stated loft rather than relying on the name alone, since "approach wedge" isn't a universally standardized loft the way "sand wedge" more consistently is.
+Different manufacturers and retailers label this same basic club differently.
+This means "gap wedge," "approach wedge," and "A-wedge" all typically describe the same 50–52° loft slot between pitching and sand wedge, though the exact loft and bounce specification varies by brand and model.
+A golfer shopping for this club should check the actual stated loft rather than relying on the name alone, since "approach wedge" isn't a universally standardized loft the way "sand wedge" more reliably is.

 Whether a gap wedge is necessary depends entirely on the loft gap a golfer's existing pitching and sand wedge actually leave.
-A golfer whose iron set pitching wedge is a traditional 46° paired with a 54° sand wedge has only an 8° gap, which may not need filling; a golfer with a 44° pitching wedge and 58° sand wedge has a 14° gap that almost certainly benefits from a gap wedge in between.
+A golfer whose iron set pitching wedge is a traditional 46° paired with a 54° sand wedge has only an 8° gap.
+This may not need filling.
+A golfer with a 44° pitching wedge and 58° sand wedge has a 14° gap that almost certainly benefits from a gap wedge in between.

 Example